Director of The Prison Studies Project

 Well, we're telling them now.
 Too many voices are silenced.
 I think as long as Americans tolerate poverty and live in fear, we're all complicit in a kind of silencing that is day in and day out.
 These silences are deafening.

 Is your work at Harvard more about education and curriculum inside prisons or about fixing systematic treatment that you think is inhumane?

 My work at Harvard has varied over the last ten years.
 I've been closely aligned with the Charles Hamilton Houston Institute for Race and Justice, and their work on a national level is focused on policy and community justice.
-In 2008, Bruce Western and I co-founded the Prison Studies Project and at that point I was most deeply involved in bringing Harvard students into the prisons.
+In 2008, Bruce Western and I co-founded the Prison Studies Project and at that point I was most deeply involved in bringing Harvard students traveled to the prisons.
 It was a partnership forged between the Massachusetts Department of Corrections, Harvard University, and Boston University's long-standing prison education program.
 Founded in 1971, it offers college degrees to men and women in Massachusetts.
-Harvard students go into the prison and we learn.
-It is both a community and a classroom that joined those two communities and it is powerful.
+Harvard students go into the prison and we learned from this experience that it is both a community and a classroom that joined those two communities and it is powerful.